dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    INIT_INCREMENT
      Control the increment or stride to use when stepping between forecast initializations.
-Units are seconds.Seereference "subsec:SC_Timing_Control_Looping-by-Initialization" for more information.
+Units are seconds.
+See reference :ref:`Looping by Initialization Time<Looping by Initialization Time>` for more information.
 Units are assumed to be seconds unless specified with Y, m, d, H, M, or S.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_SEQ
      Specify a list of initialization hours that are used to build a sequence of forecast lead times to include in the analysis.
 Used only when looping by valid time (LOOP_BY = VALID).
-Comma separated list format, e.g.:0, 6, 12Seereference "subsec:SC_Timing_Control_Looping-over-Forecast" for more information.
+Comma separated list format, e.g.:0, 6, 12 See reference :ref:`looping over forecast leads<looping over forecast leads>` for more information.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PcpCombine, PointStat, RegridDataPlane, SeriesByLead
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_TIME_FMT
-     Specify a formatting string to use for INIT_BEG and INIT_END.Seereference "subsec:SC_Timing_Control_Looping-by-Initialization" for more information.
+     Specify a formatting string to use for INIT_BEG and INIT_END.
+See reference :ref:`Looping by Initialization Time<Looping by Initialization Time>` for more information.

      | *Used by:*  All
      | *Family:*